Daniel-Const/leapdev-nextjs-take-home/README.md

 I leveraged tailwind to add dark mode support.
 We can inline styles with a dark prefix e.g. `dark:bg-blue-600` to achieve custom dark mode styling where we need it.
 In order to manually override if dark mode is used we can change the tailwind config to `darkMode: 'class'` and then set or unset that class on a parent element to toggle between dark mode, as opposed to relying on the default browser setting.

-This class name behavior is abstracted in the `Theme.tsx` component and the main `page.tsx` component with the toggle holds the state.
+This class behavior is abstracted in the `Theme.tsx` file as a custom hook

 ---

 ### 3. Deleting a book displays a JavaScript alert.
 Replace this with modern UX.